Skip to content

 What are your out-of-pocket fees?

-Fees for our customized meal plans are listed here.
-Fees for our lab tests are listed here.
-Our private Jump-Start fees are customized — once we’ve completed your S.T.E.P.S.
-Strategy Call and reviewed your insurance coverage, we will provide a Good Faith Estimate (GFE) to outline the exact details we suggest to help achieve your goals.
+Our monthly meal plan membership fee is listed here.
+Fees for self-serve lab tests are listed here.
+Jump-Start fees are customized — once we’ve completed your S.T.E.P.S.
+Strategy Call we will provide a Good Faith Estimate (GFE) to outline the exact details we suggest to help achieve your goals.

 Where are you located?

 S.T.E.P.S.
-Nutrition Group is a virtual nutrition practice.
-Our licensed healthcare providers live in the United States and work virtually with women and girls in the United States.
-Miriam Wiener, MS, MPH, lives in Los Angeles and facilitates an online group program with women from around the world.
+Nutrition Group is a Telehealth nutrition practice.
+Our licensed dietitians live in the United States and work virtually with women and girls in the United States.
+Miriam Wiener, MS, MPH, lives in Los Angeles and facilitates private and online group programs with women from around the world.

 I live in a different state.
 Can we still work together?